Kingfisher Bay Resort K’gari Review

 Kingfisher Bay accommodation

-There is a good choice of restaurants at Kingfisher Bay, from fine dining to bar meals.
+There is a good choice of bars and restaurants at Kingfisher Bay.

-A short walk down towards the ferry pier brings you to the Sand Bar & Bistro, a fun and casual restaurant dishing up Aussie bar favourites, such as pizzas, burgers and chicken parmigiana.
+A short walk down towards the ferry pier brings you to the Sand Bar & Bistro, a fun and casual restaurant tucked away in the bush.
+The menu has a range of Aussie bar favourites, such as pizzas, burgers and chicken parmigiana.

-There’s also a swimming pool here and a small games arcade to keep the kids entertained.
+There’s also a swimming pool here to keep the kids entertained.

-Our favourite place for sundown cocktails was the Sunset Bar.
-It has the perfect location on the beach and and you shouldn’t miss the opportunity to come here and watch the sun sink into the ocean every evening.
+An experience not to be missed is sundown cocktails at the Sunset Bar.
+It’s the perfect spot down on the beach to watch the sun sink into the ocean every evening.

 Kingfisher Bay beach

-Our kids loved exploring the island by night with torches and spotting all kinds of nocturnal animals… while we enjoyed dinner at Seabelle restaurant, ideal!
+Our kids loved exploring the island by night with torches and spotting all kinds of nocturnal animals.

 If you prefer some ocean fun, then you can hire kayaks, stand up paddleboards and fishing rods at the Sunset Bar.

-If you just want to hang out and relax, then there is a choice of swimming pools, including two at the main reception area, just near the Maheno restaurant, and one at the Sand Bar & Bistro.
+If you just want to hang out and relax, then there is a choice of swimming pools, including two at the main reception area, just near the Sand & Wood restaurant, and one at the Sand Bar & Bistro.

 Click here to check prices and availability for the Kingfisher Bay Resort.

-A full-day guided 4WD Beauty Spots tour sets off every morning from Kingfisher Bay Resort to discover the highlights of Fraser Island, including visits to Lake McKenzie, the Maheno and 75 Mile Beach.
+A full-day guided 4WD Beauty Spots tour sets off every morning from Kingfisher Bay Resort to discover the highlights of K’gari, including visits to Lake McKenzie, the Maheno shipwreck and 75 Mile Beach.

 Lake McKenzie Fraser Island

-If you don’t have your own 4WD to explore the island, then I can definitely recommend joining one of these tours to see the best of the best of Fraser Island.
+If you don’t have your own 4WD to explore the island, then I can definitely recommend joining one of these tours to see the best of the best of K’gari.
 You can also hire 4WD vehicles here if you prefer to explore on your own.

-Another highlight of visiting Fraser Island is joining a Hervey Bay Whale Watching tour.
-Hervey Bay is renowned for being the best place in the world to go whale watching.
+Another highlight of visiting the Fraser Coast is joining a Hervey Bay Whale Watching tour.
+Hervey Bay is renowned for being one of the best places in the world to go whale watching.

 Hervey Bay Whale watching